mrichar1/UKHAB-QGIS/README.md

 ## Running

+**Note**: Make sure to set `SCHEMA_VERSION` in `config.py` to the schema version that you wish to build, and ensure that directory exists and contains the relevant CSV files.

 To generate the GeoPackage, run:

 `python create_gpkg.py`

 To generate the QGIS project, run:
 `qgis --minimal --code create_ukhub_project.py`

-(QGIS will open and generate the file - you must then manually save it).
+(QGIS will open, generate the project file, and save.
+QGIS will keep running to allow testing the new project - but DO NOT save any manual changes you make!